Shicheng-Guo/BIS180L_web/_posts/2019-04-04-0-Intro-to-git.md

 * Go the home page for that repository in your web browser.
 * **Fork** it using the button on the upper right hand side.
 * Clone your **forked** repository to your computer (NOT my original repository)
-* Open the file "2018_Roster.csv" in `nano` or `atom`
+* Open the file "2019_Roster.csv" in `atom`
 * Find your name in the file and add your github user name after the last comma (look at my entry for an example).
-(If you can't find your name, add a new entry at the _bottom_ of the file.)
-* Add your email if it is missing
 * If your name is not on the list add it to the __end__ of the list
 * Please add your username even if you are auditing
 * Save your changes the file.